-WHERE CAN I ACCESS MY EMPLOYEE AND PAYCHECK INFORMATION?
+WHERE CAN I ACCESS MY EMPLOYEE, PAYCHECK, AND DIRECT DEPOSIT INFORMATION?

-The employee's check stub, W-2 form and other Payroll information are available online through Munis Employee Self Service.
+The employee's check stub, W-2, and other Payroll information is available online through Munis Employee Self Service.
+Direct deposit and W-4 information can also be updated by accessing Munis Employee Self Service.

-- Munis Employee Self Service:
+Munis Employee Self Service:

-- Go to: https://knoxschools.munisselfservice.com/

-- Click "Login" in the top right corner

-- Username:

-- <First Initial> <Last Name> <Last 4 digits of SSN>

-- (no spaces, this is not case sensitive)

-- Password:

-- Initially, this is Last 4 digits of SSN

-- (You will be directed to change your password on first login and your new password WILL BE case sensitive)

-- Once you have successfully logged in, click on "Employee Self Service" on the right

-- Under the "Pay/Tax Information" section, click on the check date to see the image.
+- Go to: https://knoxschools.munisselfservice.com/ - Click "Login" in the top right corner - Username: - <First Initial> <Last Name> <Last 4 digits of SSN> - (no spaces, this is not case sensitive) - Password: - Initially, this is Last 4 digits of SSN - (You will be directed to change your password on first login and your new password WILL BE case sensitive) - Once you have successfully logged in, click on "Employee Self Service" on the right - Under the "Pay/Tax Information" section, click on the check date to see the image.